view_context: Dynamic page

 Unit Summary

 In Unit 6, 8th grade students explore what happens when you consider two linear equations simultaneously.
 They graph two lines in the same coordinate plane and ask themselves what coordinate points satisfy both of the equations.
 They consider what it means when two lines never intersect or when they overlap completely.
 Students learn algebraic methods that can be used to solve systems when graphing is not efficient.
-Using the structure of the equations in a system, students will determine if systems have one, no, or infinite solutions without solving the system (MP.7).
-Students also explore the many rich applications that can be modeled with systems of linear equations in two variables (MP.4).
+Using the structure of the equations in a system, students will determine if systems have one, no, or infinite solutions, without needing to complete computations MP.7 Look for and make use of structure. .
+Students also explore the many rich applications that can be modeled with systems of linear equations in two variables MP.4 Model with mathematics. .

-Students will use their knowledge from previous 8th grade units, including work with single linear equations and functions from clusters 8.EE.B and 8.F.B.
-They will also need to draw on concepts from 6th grade, where they understood solving an equation as a process of answering which values make an equation true.
+Students will use their knowledge from previous 8th grade units, including work with single linear equations and functions from clusters 8.EE.B Understand the connections between proportional relationships, lines, and linear equations. and 8.F.B Use functions to model relationships between quantities. .
+They will also draw on concepts from 6th grade Unit 6, where they understood solving an equation as a process of answering which values make an equation true.

 Pacing: 15 instructional days (11 lessons, 3 flex days, 1 assessment day)